Case example

 This is because it meets all NDIS funding criteria including:

-- it’s an NDIS support relating to Mark’s disability support needs
+• it’s an NDIS support relating to Mark’s disability support needs

-- it’s good value for money.
-It will increase Mark’s independence and decrease his need for this support over time.
+• it will increase Mark’s independence and decrease his need for this support over time.

-The planner also decides to decline funding for the home care nurse and consumables to treat Mark’s acute burn injury.
+The planner also decides to decline funding for the home-care nurse and consumables to treat Mark’s acute burn injury.
+This is because they don’t meet NDIS funding criteria as they are not NDIS supports relating to Mark’s disability support needs.

-- mainstream services funded by Medicare and the health system are responsible for treating Mark’s acute burn injury, including after hospital discharge
+Mainstream services funded by Medicare and the health system are responsible for treating Mark’s acute burn injury, including after hospital discharge.

-For more information, refer to;
+For more information, go to;